DSW Program of Study

 Low-Residency Curriculum

-Our Doctor of Social Work curriculum is offered in a low-residency format—a hybrid of online courses and periodic on-campus Saturdays where you’ll engage in meaningful discussions and faculty-led experiences on campus and in the Louisville-area.
-Students can choose to complete their degree in three or four years and tailored to your track of study: Advanced Clinical Practice or Leadership and Administration.
+Our Doctor of Social Work curriculum is offered in a low-residency format—all courses are taught with online synchronous and asynchronous instruction where you’ll engage in meaningful discussions and faculty-led experiences.
+Students can complete their degree in two years and tailor their track of study: Advanced Clinical Practice or Leadership and Administration.

 Course Descriptions